IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-12-08-gesture-controlled-robot.md

 ### You will need:

-- An IC 7805 which regulates the 12V supply to 5V (if you can&#39;t get a 12V supply you can use a 9V supply)
+- An IC 7805 which regulates the 12V supply to 5V (if you can't get a 12V supply you can use a 9V supply)

 - 0.1uf and 470uf capacitors

 - 1k resistor for status LED

-Let&#39;s start with the power supply circuit.
+Let's start with the power supply circuit.
 You will need two such circuits: one for the transmitter and one for the receiver.
 The receiver circuit needs to be powered using a 12V supply (since we are using a 12V motor), and the transmitter circuit can be powered using a 9V battery.

 ![img3](/blog/assets/img/gesture_controlled_robot/3.jpeg)